GeneralWadaling/Civ-style-set-by-Bucketeer/README.md

-And here are the planned styles:
+And here are the upcoming styles:
 Slavic,
 South Asian